ninyastash/ninyastash/README.md

 * **DO** Include the basket page wherever possible: this includes pages where the basket is not the main feature of the page, such as product, category or home pages.

 * **DON'T** Instantiate several fields with 'null' or empty strings if you don't have a value to populate them with.
 For example, if you don't know a user's Facebook ID, there's no need to include that field in the User object at all.
-Similarly, if a web site does not implement product recommendations, the window.ninyastash.recommendation object should not even be declared.

 A very simple example of a ninyastash object would be: